treeleaves30760/PyMD/README.md

 - **🔗 Variable Persistence**: Variables persist across code blocks in the same document
 - **🔴 Live Preview**: Real-time rendering with auto-refresh as you edit
 - **📊 Rich Visualizations**: Built-in support for matplotlib, pandas, and other data science libraries
+- **🖼️ Automatic Image Capture**: `plt.show()` automatically saves and renders plots in HTML and Markdown
+- **📋 Table Support**: Automatic detection and rendering of markdown tables with proper formatting
 - **🧮 Dynamic Content**: Execute Python code and display results inline
 - **📱 Beautiful Output**: Clean, responsive HTML with modern styling
 - **⚡ Fast Rendering**: Efficient parsing and rendering engine with caching
 - **🔄 Auto-Refresh**: Changes reflect immediately in the live preview
 - **💬 Smart Comments**: Display blocks use `//` for cleaner code presentation
-- **📄 Export Options**: Export to HTML or standard Markdown formats
+- **📄 Export Options**: Export to HTML or standard Markdown formats with embedded images
+- **🖼️ Image Management**: Automatic file organization with unique naming and format flexibility
 - **🖱️ One-Click Export**: Export buttons in the web editor interface
 - **↔️ Backward Compatible**: Supports both executable and legacy syntax